Dahie/DDS-Utils/Dropps/doc/ReadMe.txt

   * Dropps-other-%version%.zip

-      This is the main release file for Windows XP or later.
+      This is the main release file for all Java6 supporting platforms.
+Run the application by clicking on the jar.
-      It contains all you need to run the application.
-To install the application,
-      drag the application icon  wherever you want to put it onto your file system.
-      Next, run the application by clicking on the icon.

   * Dropps-source-%version%.zip